Attractions in Kathmandu valley:

 Kathmandu Valley is the cultural, religious and administrative melting point of Nepal since ancient times.
 It consists of rich art and architecture from ancient, medieval and modern era well reflected in palaces and courtyards, temples and Stupas and colorful culture and festivals.

 Kathmandu Valley has been the epicenter of art, culture, rituals and politics for thousands of years.
-The medieval cities of Bhaktapur, Patan and Kathmandu within Kathmandu Valley have been inducted into World Heritage Site list.
+The ancient and cultural Bhaktapur durbar, Patan durbar and Kathmandu durbar squares within Kathmandu Valley have been inducted into UNESCO World Heritage Site list.
 These cities display some of the world’s distinctive masterpieces of art and architecture, clearly visible in temples and chortens, courtyards, palaces, life-size sculptures and museums.

-Kathmandu Valley alone hosts seven world cultural monuments which include Kathmandu, Patan and Bhaktapur Durbar Squares, Changu Narayan Temple, Pasupatinath Temple, Swoyambhunath and Boudhanath.
 Changu Narayan Temple, located in the rim of the Kathmandu Valley is a site dedicated to Lord Vishnu and contains the oldest stone inscription.
 Swoyambhunath and Boudhanath are world’s largest Buddhist stupas that stand tall as a testimony to the significance of Tibetan Buddhism.
-Dedicated to Lord Shiva, Pashupatinath Temple is the most sacred temple among all Hindu devotees.
+Likewise, being dedicated to Lord Shiva, Pashupatinath Temple is the most sacred temple among all Hindu devotees.